BobzGames/htmlgames.github.io/README.md

 NEWS
 ====

-I've been messing around with webRTC datachannels for cloud vars with some sucess.
+I've been messing around with webRTC datachannels for cloud vars with some success.
 Project page may be in various states during testing.
 Note: for username I have to make a random one up so that the project thinks your logged in.

 Compiled apk zip projects are now completely offline.
 This means you can create a scratch game, package and run it on your phone / tablet without occurring any data charges! - good for where there's no internet or data is unavailable. (dessert island?)